melodyloveless/creativeCoding_fall2026/week1/index.md

 And submit:
   - [Getting set up with VSCode, GitHub, and GitHub Pages](assignment.html)
   - ["Creative coding is..."](coding_is.html)
   - Your response to our weekly reading.
-See more details and share your work on Brightspace.
+See more instructions on Brightspace.

 ### Next class
 We will begin our class with a Share Out.
 (Looking for at least 3 volunteers to share their work with the class.)